sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 7. What's the difference between an "Exploit" and a "Payload"?

-An exploit is the medium in the which the payload is contained.Both represent a "piece of code", but a payload does contain the actual attack whereas an exploit can be termed as a "carrier".
+An exploit is the medium in which the payload is contained.
+Both represent a "piece of code", but a payload does contain the actual attack whereas an exploit can be termed as a "carrier".
 To make the explanation more clear and precise, take a rifle/gun for an instance.
 The "Gun" is the exploit whereas the "bullet" is the actual payload.

 ### 8. Why is encryption used for confidentiality instead of encoding?